21st May 2021

 4th February 2021

-Bexhill Domes and Curves is one of the images making up the portfolio I have to submit in order to be awarded the Artist Fédération Internationale de l'Art Photographique otherwise known as AFIAP.
-It is a distinction which recognises at least 40 acceptances of 15 different images in over 15 international photo exhibitions recognised by the FIAP organisation in 8 different countries.
-Quite complex to track as you can imagine!
-This is the start of my FIAP distinction journey as I have set myself a goal of entering for the next level (EFIAP) up in 2022.
+Bexhill Domes and Curves is one of the images making up the portfolio I have submitted to be awarded the Artist Fédération Internationale de l'Art Photographique otherwise known as AFIAP.
+It is a distinction which recognises at least 40 acceptances of 15 different images in over 15 international photo exhibitions in 8 different countries as recognised by the FIAP organisation.
+Quite complex to track as you can imagine.
 Results will be due later this year.
-Fingers crossed ...
+Fingers crossed, as I have already met the qualification criteria for the next level up (EFIAP) and intend to enter for it later this year!

 27th November 2020